Teraku/Skill-Overhaul/README.md

 ######Fugitive
 * Daredevil has been replaced with Moving Target.
 Basic version gives the old Daredevil Basic+Ace effects, Ace allows sprinting in any direction.
+* Brother's Keeper has been merged into Brother's Keeper Basic.
+* Brother's Keeper Ace now gives a 20% chance for your first aid kits to restore a down.

 More to come.